sfreedoms2035/AD_research_agent/README.md

-# Automated Driving Research Agent
+# Enhanced Automated Driving Research Agent

-An AI-powered agent that automatically researches new papers and models in automated driving from the last 7 days.
-It ranks papers based on quality, impact, innovation, code availability, and summarizes the top papers using advanced AI models.
+An AI-powered agent that automatically researches new papers and YouTube videos in automated driving from the last 7 days.
+It ranks papers and videos based on quality, impact, innovation, code availability, and summarizes the top results using advanced AI models.

 ## Features

-- **Automated Research**: Searches for recent papers in autonomous driving
+- **Automated Research**: Searches for recent papers and YouTube videos in autonomous driving
-- **Intelligent Ranking**: Ranks papers based on multiple criteria:
+- **Intelligent Ranking**: Ranks papers and videos based on multiple criteria:
   - Technical quality and innovation
   - Potential impact
   - Code availability
   - Recentness
+  - Engagement metrics (for videos)
-- **AI Summarization**: Generates technical summaries using Gemini Pro or Kimi AI
+- **AI Summarization**: Generates technical summaries using Gemini Pro or Kimi AI for both papers and videos
 - **Paper Download**: Automatically downloads PDFs to organized folders
+- **Video Download**: Optionally downloads YouTube videos (requires pytubefix)
 - **Google Drive Integration**: Automatically uploads results to Google Drive
 - **Configurable**: Easily customizable search terms and ranking criteria
 - **Scheduled Execution**: Can be set up to run automatically each week